k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: program in disorder from last commit
 - Fix: locking/unlocking containers in sokoban
 - Include drow weapon damage bonuses to the pokedex
+- Cancelled potions of drow poison turn into fruit juice